-The Texas Water Development Board and the High Plains Underground Water Conservation District No. 1 cooperatively maintain a network of water-level observation wells in Hale County.
+The Texas Water Development Board and the High Plains Underground Water Conservation District No. 1 cooperatively maintain a network of water-level observation wells in Bailey County.
 Records from these wells provided the principal data base used in this study.
-This data base was supplemented in some areas with records from water well drillers' logs; and additional well-depth data and water-level records were supplied by Dr. Robert M. Winn, assistant professor, Geology Department, West Texas State University.
+This data base was supplemented in some areas with records from water well drillers' logs collected by both the District and the Board.